openplanet-nl/nadeoapi-docs/docs/live/leaderboards/campaign-club-top.md

 }
 ```

-If the `clubID` is invalid, the response will contain an empty list:
+If the `clubId` is invalid, the response will contain an empty list:

 ```json
 {